-The flip side is that a 401(k) loan is just that: a loan.
+The flip side is that a 401(k) loan is just that, a loan.
 Just like any other form of debt, you’ll need to pay it back, in this case, to your own account.
-Failure to make on-time payments will result in not only a default, but a 10% withdrawal penalty as well.
+Failure to make on-time payments will result in not only default but a 10% withdrawal penalty as well.
 That’s because the IRS will consequently view your loan as income if you don’t pay it back.
 Should this happen, you’ll essentially incur the disadvantages of both hardship withdrawals and 401(k) loans.

 Eligibility for a hardship withdrawal is dependent upon whether or not you meet the requirements above.
 On the other hand, your purpose for needing a 401(k) loan is completely irrelevant in the eyes of the IRS.
 So as long as you can pay the money back on time, you won’t run into trouble.

 If you’re looking into hardship withdrawals, chances are you’re in dire need of some extra money.
-However, once you finally resume making contributions, you’ll realize how tough it is to make up for lost time.
+However, once you finally resume making contributions, you’ll realize how tough it is to make up for the lost time.
 That’s why it’s a good idea to leave your 401(k) alone if at all possible.
 To ensure that you’re proceeding with the decision best suited for your financial future, it’s a good idea to consult with a financial advisor.

 Retirement Planning Tips